 What is inventory forecasting?

 Inventory forecasting is essentially making an informed projection on how much stock will be needed to satisfy demand over a given time period.
 It starts with a simple demand forecast, then uses what’s already in stock to plan how much inventory is required going forward.
+This is a key aspect of getting control over your inventory.

 It’s important to note that forecasting will always be educated guesswork.
 No forecast is set in stone, and there are several factors that can affect accuracy – such as seasonality and sales history.